marciosferreira/fins_removal_auto_encoderr/README.md

-# Using autoencoder to Efficient Midline Detection for Enhanced Fish Species Profiling in AI Applications
+# Using variational autoencoder to Efficient Midline Detection for Enhanced Fish Species Profiling in AI Applications

 ## Authors
 - **Marcio Ferreira**